thecdil/fire-lines/_essay/05_two_brains.md

 In the end of his account, Thenon explains: “The cook's condition had improved so much that he had no further need of attention from us.
 However, he did not get back to a normal state while here, but I was informed some weeks later that he had entirely recovered.”

-Of the other, we get only a sentence.
+Of the other, we get only a sentence:

 “The 'lullaby boy' was taken to an asylum.”